nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Handle Corrupted Downloads in Direct Edit

 During a Direct Edit, it may happen that the downloaded file ends up corrupted.
-The download was aborted without informing the user of what happened and the Direct Edit canceled.
+The download was aborted without informing the user of what happened and the Direct Edit cancelled.

-The download is now retried multiple times when Drive detects such case.
+The download is now retried multiple times when Drive detects such a case.
 On each and every try, the user will be informed of the error via a notification.
 If the download still fails after 3 tries, the user will be notified that Direct Edit is impossible on the targeted document.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-1786](https://jira.nuxeo.com/browse/NXDRIVE-1786)